pinocchio-geppetto/ionic2ebook/README.md

 1. For Android, update ionic2ebook/google-services.json with a new download from your Firebase console.
 Formore information: https://firebase.google.com/docs/android/setup.
 2. For iOS, update ionic2ebook/GoogleService-Info.plist with a new download from your Firebase console.
 For more information: https://firebase.google.com/docs/ios/setup.

+If the firebase files above are not updated, the app will continue to work but there will be no Firebase reporting.

 ## How to Configure Admob